calliope-project/euro-calliope/.github/pull_request_template.md

 - [ ] CHANGELOG updated
 - [ ] Minimal workflow tests pass

-You can add extra checklist items here if required by the PR:
+(You can add extra checklist items here if required by the PR)

-## Reviewer

-@